Case Study: Accessible Testing Center Design & Implementation — Southern Oregon University

 The approach combined rigorous research with practical implementation, leading to an innovative physical and procedural redesign.

-Best Practice Research: A multi-state research effort was executed, including on-site visits and evaluation of best practices at six different colleges and universities in Oregon and California to inform the optimal design and functionality.
+Best Practice Research: A multi-state research effort was executed, including on-site visits and evaluation of best practices at six different colleges and universities across Oregon and California to inform the optimal design and functionality.

 Innovative Redesign Proposal: The final proposal detailed the conversion of an underutilized conference room into a specialized testing center, incorporating specific, cost-effective design elements: